On Accuracy and Coherence with Infinite Opinion Sets: The Finite Case

 We call such a $\mathfrak{d}$ a \textit{one-dimensional Bregman divergence}. \end{enumerate} \end{enumerate} \end{definition} We take the inaccuracy of a credence function $c$ at a world $w$ to be the distance between $c$ and the omniscient credence function $v_w$, where distance is measured with a quasi-additive Bregman divergence.

 \begin{definition} Let a \textit{legitimate inaccuracy measure} be an inaccuracy measure given by where $\mathfrak{D}$ is a quasi-additive Bregman divergence. \end{definition}

-By allowing different weights depending on the proposition, we can accommodate the intuition that some propositions are more important to know than others (see, e.g., \citealt{Levinstein2019-LEVAOO-3} for further discussion of the varying epistemic importance of propositions).
-Even if one thinks that inaccuracy measures should be additive, as \cite{pettigrew} does, relaxing this restriction makes our results more widely relevant.
+By allowing different weights depending on the proposition, we can accommodate the intuition that some propositions are more important to know than others.\footnote{Though see \citealt{Levinstein2019-LEVAOO-3} for an argument that one should expect weights to vary with respect to worlds as well as propositions.} Even if one thinks that inaccuracy measures should be additive, as \cite{pettigrew} does, relaxing this restriction makes our results more widely relevant.
 A popular example of an additive legitimate inaccuracy measure is the Brier score (see Section 12, ``Homage to the Brier Score,'' of \citealt{Joyce}):

 \begin{remark} The class of additive Bregman divergences is the class of additive and continuous \textit{strictly proper scoring rules}.
 See \citealt[p.~66]{pettigrew}.
 Also see, e.g., \citealt{bregmandivergences2} and \citealt{bregmandivergences1} for more details on Bregman divergences as well as their connection to strictly proper scoring rules. \end{remark}